 3. Mental preparation

-To work on mental preparation, it’s good to simulate real-game situations when you’re training.
+To work on mental preparation, it’s good to simulate real-game situations while training.
 This will get you familiar with different situations on the soccer field.

 If you’re mentally prepared for different situations, you won’t have to think as much during a game.
 It’s about making your decisions second nature.

-You can do things on the soccer field without having to consciously think about them.
+- You can do things on the soccer field without thinking about them consciously.

-When you prepare mentally in training, it helps you to make decisions and solve problems without using too much energy thinking about them.
+Preparing mentally in training helps you make decisions and solve problems without using too much energy to think about them.
 This means your stamina will improve because your brain isn’t working as hard to make decisions.

 Of course, playing a game is a more intense version of that.
-So, game time is important for mental preparation as well.
+So, game time is vital for mental preparation as well.

-Watch this video for tips on mental preparation (it’s quite long):
+Watch this video for tips on mental preparation (it’s pretty long):

 4. Diet and hydration

 Diet and hydration are important for everyone.
 But they’re especially important for a physically and mentally demanding game like soccer.